Feudal land tenure in England: Barony and knight-service

 The tenants-in-chief held their land by the tenure of barony, which required the tenant to provide a number of knights for their liege for 40 days per annum.
 After the served days, the liege was obliged either to begin paying the knights, or to dismiss them.
 However, tenants who held their land by the tenure of knight-service were not permitted to pass their lands to the heir automatically, but were required to obtain the lord's approval.

 The system failed because the assessment of knight's fees became impossible to maintain.
-A few estates retained the same wealth and population as when first enfeoffed, with the result that the lord provided only a small number of the knights whom he was actually able to muster.
+Few estates retained the same wealth and population as when first enfeoffed, with the result that the lords could not provide the number of knights they were obligated to provide.
 Another issue was the practice of subinfeudation, by which the subtenants were able to alienate the land to tenants of their own.
 This became unpopular among the superior lords, and was banned by Edward I in his edict Quia Emptores.
 In compensation, the sale of properties was made legal.